Ready to take the first step and become your own boss? This article covers some of the most lucrative side business ideas you can start today.

 Depending on the needs of the market, and your skill set, there are many types of freelance jobs you can pick up.
 You can also develop the skills required for most gigs, as there are courses and classes you can take for them.
 It never hurts to be up-to-date!

 Once you establish yourself as a writer and then build your market, you’re all set!
 If you’re a student, you can focus on the subjects you’re majoring in.
 If you’re a seasoned industry expert, focus on the forms you’re most well versed with.
-This can just as easily be turned into your full-time freelance gig or left as a side hustle from your college days.
+Freelance can just as easily be turned into your full-time job, or left as a side hustle from your college days.

-If you have the skills for photography and videography, then it’s a great freelance idea to start, as it is a slightly more high-skill job with a narrow demand.
+If you have the skills for photography and videography, then it’s a great way to not only build your skills and network, but also a fun side-gig to make money from.
+Photography and videography are slightly more high-skills jobs, with a narrow but high demand.

 If your skills translate to content creation on social platforms, then that’s double the fun and the pay!
 While this is a more hands-on and intensive side hustle, it’s one of the more rewarding gigs with a greater chance of turning into a full-fledged business when the time is right.